Little Acorn Craft For Kids [Free Template]

 Plus, as they grow older, reading together can help to promote a love of learning and a lifelong passion for literature.

 There Was An Old Lady Who Swallowed Some Leaves: The mischievous old lady swallowed a handful of leaves!
 Her tummy started to rumble.
 So she swallowed some more items.
-Then even more.
+Then, even more.
 But as her stomach grew full, the leaves began to poke out through her mouth… when suddenly – poofffff! – it turned into a scarecrow!

 Pete The Cat Falling For Autumn: Pete is not a fan of fall.
-But he decides to do some detective work and finds out that there are lots of things about this season he loves, like corn mazes, hayrides, wearing scarves, and apple picking!
+But he decides to do some detective work and finds out that there are many things about this season he loves, like corn mazes, hayrides, wearing scarves, and apple picking!
 This story helps kids learn that even though they might not love every season of the year, there are still good parts to each one.

-We’re Going On A Leaf Hunt: The seasons are changing, the days getting are shorter, and children everywhere are starting to make plans for their favorite outdoor adventures – and what could be more fun than a Leaf Hunt?!
+We’re Going On A Leaf Hunt: The seasons are changing, the days are getting shorter, and children everywhere are starting to make plans for their favorite outdoor adventures – and what could be more fun than a Leaf Hunt?!

 Autumn Crafts For Kids